akashjangra89/html-css-projects/Week 04/readme.md

 ![Project 2](./Project%202/output.png)

-- Create HTML and CSS again.
+- Project 2 Completed Using HTML and CSS.

 ---